-Stuhltrager has more than 20 years of coaching experience, including five years as a YMCA head coach where he produced a number of district, state and national qualifiers.
+Stuhltrager has more than 20 years of coaching experience, including five years as a YMCA head coach where he produced a number of district, state, and national qualifiers.
 He also had success at the high school level as the co-head coach at Monsignor Bonner.

-A 1990 graduate of Bloomsburg with a bachelors degree in economics, Stuhltrager earned All-Pennsylvania State Athletic Conference honors four-straight years for the Huskies from 1987-90 and still rankes seventh in school history in the 100 freestyle and ninth in the 200 butterfly.
+A 1990 graduate of Bloomsburg with a bachelors degree in economics, Stuhltrager earned All-Pennsylvania State Athletic Conference honors four-straight years for the Huskies from 1987-90 and still ranks seventh in school history in the 100 freestyle and ninth in the 200 butterfly.

 Stuhltrager and his wife, Heidi, have a daughter, Morgan, and a son, Brenden.